 Can Pizza Actually Be Healthy For You?

-• Add colourful veggies – Peppers, spinach, mushrooms, and even courgettes bring extra vitamins.
+• Add colourful veggies – Peppers, spinach, mushrooms, courgettes… the more colour, the more nutrients.

 close up photo of pizza with cheese